 If you live in an area that is not eligible for a VISA waiver/exemption or are unsure of whether or not you need to apply for a short-term VISA to enter Spain in order to attend BCE, please click here or contact the Spanish Embassy in your home country to receive guidance on the application process and necessary documents.

-As part of the visa application process, you may be required to submit a Letter of Invitation from the BCE Organising Committee.
+As part of the visa application process, you may be required to submit a Letter of Invitation from the BCE Conference Programme Committee.